teejay4u/Project_11_Ansible_Config_Mgt/README.md

 >## Project Description

-- Ansible is a agentless configuration management tool used to automate tasks and provide continous delivery of applications.
+- Ansible is an open-source automation tool that simplifies the configuration management, application deployment, and task automation of servers, network devices, and   applications.
+It allows administrators to automate repetitive tasks, such as deploying an application, configuring a system, or managing infrastructure, using a       simple yet powerful scripting language.
+Ansible uses a push-based architecture and communicates with remote systems using SSH or other protocols to execute commands   and scripts.
 - This project involved setting up an EC2 virtual machine used as a jump server to control declared servers and perform tasks with the help of Ansible.
 >### Project Diagram
 ![](/PNGs/Project%2011%20Diagram.png)